It wasn’t long ago that broadhead selection was a fairly simple process… There just weren’t that many options available.

 Quality materials and solid construction make a big difference.
 The shorter, thicker, and higher quality the material of the ferrule, the better it will stay in tact.
 I prefer high quality steel ferrules over titanium and aluminum for this reason.

 Keys: Shorter, thicker ferrules = stronger ferrules

 A broadhead must have sufficient cut size to cause great tissue destruction while still ensuring deep penetration.
 With any animal I shoot at, my goal is to get as wide of a cut as possible while still providing a good likelihood of a pass through.
 Two holes will almost always provide a better blood trail than one hole.
 Given equal penetration, a wider diameter cut will slice through more tissue than a smaller diameter cut.

 In the past, I used a head with a cutting diameter of one inch and always got a pass through.
 However, I knew I could cut more tissue and still get a pass through.
 So, I increased the size of the cutting diameter of my heads, with great results.

 Likewise, I have used a head with a very wide diameter cut and gotten poor penetration and no pass through.
 Finding that sweet spot between the two extremes is my goal.

 A Dead Ringer Broadhead exit wound through three ribs and shoulder blade of a hog.

 Match Broadhead To Your Quarry

-So, I will even change broadheads based on what animal I am hunting.
-For a smaller animals like a turkey or javelina, I use a very large cutting mechanical head, because that will cut a lot of tissue and still allow for a pass through.
+So, I will even change heads based on what animal I am hunting.
+If I’m going to be hunting turkey or other smaller animals like javelina, I use a very large cutting mechanical head, because that will cut a lot of tissue and still allow for a pass through.
 For a bigger animal like a wildebeest or elk, I like to use a smaller diameter cut to make sure I am getting deeper penetration.